rybbit-io/rybbit/helm/README.md

 ### Using OCI Registry

-The chart is available in a OCI registry.
+The chart is available in an OCI registry.
 To install:

 ```bash
 # Install the chart